The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 - Churn rate of engaged subscribers under 10%

-When you track these numbers consistently, your engagement decisions naturally improve because they’re guided by evidence rather than instinct.
+When you track these numbers consistently, your engagement decisions improve because they’re guided by evidence rather than instinct.

 FAQ